aleen42/PersonalWiki/Programming/JavaScript/high_performance/ajax/ajax.md

 To prevent an unnecessary request, there are two main ways:

-- On the server side, set HTTP headers that ensure the response will be cached in the browser.
+- On the server-side, set HTTP headers that ensure the response will be cached in the browser.
-- On the client side, store fetched data locally so that it does not have to be requested again.
+- On the client-side, store fetched data locally so that it does not have to be requested again.

 ##### 3.1.1 **Setting HTTP headers**